cyang322/cyang322.github.io/_pages/about.md

 Research Interest
 ------
-I am generally interested in machine learning, particularly its appliaction in medical imaging and computer-aided diagnosis.
+Machine learning, particularly its appliaction in medical imaging and computer-aided diagnosis.

 Publications
 ------